chaturay/serverless-artillery/README.md

 Detect outages quickly.
 Don't wait for a sufficiently motivated customer to work their way you.
 No... don't obssess.
 Automate!

-To use it:
+To use:

 0. If you haven't already, use the `slsart configure` command to obtain customizable function assets.
-1. Double check that the script referenced under `input` via the `>>` attribute is the one you want use for monitoring.
+1. Uncomment the Subscription section of your serverless.yml and add at least one subscription.
-2. Ensure that you have `match` clauses defined for each request in your script's flows to validate responses.
+2. Ensure that you have `match` clauses defined for each request in your script's flows to validate responses. (["official" docs](https://github.com/shoreditch-ops/artillery/blob/master/core/lib/engine_util.js#L318), see [#116](https://github.com/Nordstrom/serverless-artillery/issues/116)).

-3. Modify your `monitoringAlerts` SNS topic to add subscriptions.
-4. Deploy your service with these new settins using `slsart deploy`.
-5. \[As appropriate] verify the subscriptions to the SNS topic.
+Then...

 To try it: